tsizov24/image-grabber/README.md

 # image-grabber
-This is application will download all images from any web page
+This application will download all images from any web page